yasint23/My_Devops/projects/503-microservices-ci-cd-pipeline-with-helm/README.md

 git checkout feature/msp-10
 ```

-* Create a folder for Selenium jobs with the name of `selenium-jobs`.
+* Create a folder for Selenium jobs with the name of `selenium-jobs` under 'petclinic-microservis-with-db'

 ``` bash
 mkdir selenium-jobs